kimgea/django-ordered-field/README.rst

 .. image:: https://codecov.io/gh/kimgea/django-ordered-field/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/kimgea/django-ordered-field

 A django field to make it easy to order your model instances.
+If you have made an ordered list and you change the position of the list item instance then all the other list iteminstances belonging to that list has their position automatically updated to keep the list ordered without holes and list items with duplicate positions.
-OrderedField field is a global ordering field for the entire table.
+``OrderedField field`` is a global ordering field for the entire table.
-OrderedCollectionField order instances with respect to one or more other instance fields.
+``OrderedCollectionField`` order instances with respect to one or more other fields on the instance.

 Requires
 --------
 * python>=3.6
-* django>=2.
+* django>=2.0

 Documentation
 -------------